dokutan/rgb_keyboard/README.md

 - (Optionally) add the binary to some place in your PATH variable
 - IMPORTANT: make the keyboard accessible without root rights by adding a udev rule
   - create a file named 'keyboard.rules' in /etc/udev/rules.d/
-  - add the following lines to the file
+  - add the following lines to the file and restart afterwards
   ```
   SUBSYSTEM=="usb", ATTRS{idVendor}=="0c45", ATTRS{idProduct}=="652f", MODE:="0666"
   SUBSYSTEM=="usb_device", ATTRS{idVendor}=="0c45", ATTRS{idProduct}=="652f", MODE:="0666"